tcltk/tcl/doc/markdown/FileSystem.md

 ## Fileattrstringsproc

 Function to list all attribute strings which are valid for this filesystem.
-If not implemented the filesystem will not support the **file attributes** command.
+If not implemented the filesystem will not support the [file attributes][file] command.
 This allows arbitrary additional information to be attached to files in the filesystem.
-If it is not implemented, there is no need to implement the **get** and **set** methods.
+If it is not implemented, there is no need to implement the **get** and [set] methods.

 ```
 typedef const char *const *Tcl_FSFileAttrStringsProc(